-- Begin by reviewing current and past internship listings at the CDC, in Handshake, and in CDCNews/CDCGradNews. - REMEMBER: Reviewing posted and past internships is the easiest and most obvious method.
-Competition will be greater for these positions as a result. - Use your criteria to evaluate internship possibilities.
-Past internships may not fit the criteria you have established for yourself. - You may find that there are no existing opportunities that fit your criteria.
+- Begin by reviewing current and past internship on the CDC resources website(bit.ly/nhcdcresources), in Handshake, and in CDCNews/CDCGradNews. - REMEMBER: Reviewing posted and past internships is the easiest and most obvious method.
+Competition will be greater for these positions as a result. - Start to populate your Internship Tracking Sheet with opportunities. - You may find that there are no existing opportunities.
 Don't despair!
+Review the Internship Timeline to see if you are looking too early!